Researching Kent Ancestors

 If your ancestors were more from the northwest of Kent, e.g. Woolwich, Dartford, Bexleyheath, or any other London area parish then you really do have to be quite specific as to which parish is involved.
 The local archives and local studies units are geared, more or less to poor law union.
 There are Bexleyheath, Bromley, Dartford, Greenwich, Gravesend, Lewisham, the London Metropolitan Archives and the Kent County Record Office at Maidstone, all involved.
 At each of these an appointment is required to use computers for searches and to view certain types of archival material.

-Bexley Local Studies and Archives Centre, Townley Road, Bexleyheath is designated as the Diocesan Record Office for the Church of England Dioceses of Rochester and Southwark.
-Its' holdings include parish registers of all Church of England parishes that are located in the London Borough of Bexley, namely: Abbey Wood, Barnehurst, Bexley, Bexleyheath, Belvedere,Blendon, Crayford, East Wickham, Erith, Falconwood, Lamorbey, Northumberland Heath, North Cray, Sidcup (formerly known as Foots Cray until 1902), and Thamesmead.
+Bexley Local Studies and Archives Centre, Townley Road, Bexleyheath is designated as the Diocesan Record Office for the Church of England Dioceses of Rochester and Southwark. its' holdings include parish registers of all Church of England parishes that are located in the London Borough of Bexley, namely: Abbey Wood, Barnehurst, Bexley, Bexleyheath, Belvedere,Blendon, Crayford, East Wickham, Erith, Falconwood, Lamorbey, Northumberland Heath, North Cray, Sidcup (formerly known as Foots Cray until 1902), and Thamesmead.
 It also holds many other records relating to the people and the local history of the area, including school records, maps, plans, telephone directories, Indexes to census returns, Voters lists and electoral registers, Street and Trade directories, Rate Books, Tithe Awards, and Manorial records including surveys, along with much more material.
 The catalogue can be searched online at:

 Bromley Register Office, Civic Centre, Stockwell Close, Bromley holds the records of births, deaths, marriages and civil partnerships that occurred in the borough of Bromley from 1837 to the present day.
 But there is a microfilm copy of the national index of civil registration available at the Local Studies Department in the Bromley Central Library.
 The main website for Bromley Borough is at: